TYPES OF FIRE GOGGLES

 Types of respirators are also classified by the type of hazard they protect against.

-Negative-Pressure Negative-pressure respirators rely on the wearer to pull air in through cartridges or filter.
+Negative-Pressure Negative-pressure respirators rely on the wearer to pull air in through cartridges or filters.

-Filtering Facepiece Disposable respirators, also known as filtering facepieces, are used to help protect against some particulate hazards.
+Filtering Facepiece Disposable respirators, also known as filtering facepieces, help protect against some particulate hazards.

-Reusable respirators Reusable types can be used with particulate filters, gas and vapor cartridges or combination cartridges.
+Reusable respirators Reusable types can be used with particulate filters, gas and vapour cartridges or combination cartridges.

 Half-face respirators Half face types cover the lower half of the face, including the nose and mouth.

-Full-Face respirators Full-face respirators cover the eyes and much of the face, and can sometimes replace the need for safety glasses.
+Full-Face respirators Full-face respirators cover the eyes and much of the face and sometimes replace the need for safety glasses.

-Positive Pressure respirators Positive-pressure respirators do the work of pushing air to the respirator headtop or facepiece.
+Positive Pressure respirators do the work of pushing air to the respirator head top or facepiece.